 - 19. This Adjudication arises out of a commercial building contract in the form of a modified Australian Standard AS4000-1997, pursuant to which the Applicant agreed with the Respondent to undertake the refurbishment of the Applicant's building known as [redacted] located at [redacted] in the Northern Territory of Australia (the Contract). - 20.
-This Adjudication relates to the first of two Applications made by the Applicant and is strictly limited to the material provided by the Applicant and the Respondent to the payment dispute arising from Progress Claim 12 (PC12) made under the Contract on 31 March 2023. - 21.
-The Applicant's claim in PC12 was for progress of the Works performed under the Contract during March 2023 in the sum of \$68,153.16 (excluding GST). - 22.
+This Adjudication relates to the second of two Applications made by the Applicant and is strictly limited to the material provided by the Applicant and the Respondent to the payment dispute arising from Progress Claim 10 (PC10) made under the Contract on 31 January 2023. - 21.
+The Applicant's claim in PC10 was for progress of the Works performed under the Contract during late December 2022 and January 2023 in the sum of \$103,544.44 (excluding GST). - 22.
 The Contract is a Superintendent managed and administered contract on behalf of the Applicant or "Principal" as set out in the Contract, and is performed by a third-party specialising in project management, [name redacted] (Superintendent). - 23.
-On 28 April 2023 the Superintended reviewed PC12 and issued a "Payment Advice Notice" as a "progress certificate" dated 28 April 2023, as required by the Contract, certifying a payment in the sum of \$68,153.16 (excluding GST). - On 28 April 2023 the Applicant issued its Tax Invoice No. INV-00001576 dated 28 April 2023 (Invoice 1576) for the certified amount of \$68,153.16 (excluding GST) or \$74,968.48 (including GST).
-Payment was then due on or before 5 May 2023. - 25.
-On 5 May 2023 the Respondent paid the sum of \$20,375.48 (including GST), withholding the sum of \$54,593 (including GST) as damages which were setoff against PC12 for a variation in the painting works and incorrect levelling performed by the Applicant under the Contract.
+On 15 February 2023 the Superintended reviewed PC10 and issued a "Payment Advice Notice" as a "progress certificate" dated 15 February 2023, as required by the Contract, certifying a payment in the sum of \$103,544.44 (excluding GST).